Mod fn for computing remainder

 What to do??

-#1 Updated by John Abbott almost 6 years ago
+#1 Updated by John Abbott about 6 years ago

 tdivfunctions produces a (pleasing) sign symmetry: